tomarrell/lbadd/doc/internal/consensus/Consensus-Protocol.md

 Before talking about consensus, we need to discuss some logistics based on how the systems can co-exist.

 * Communication: Distributed systems need a method to communicate between each other.
 Remote Procedure Calls is the mechanism using which a standalone server can talk to another.
 The existing `network` layer of the database will handle all the communication between servers.
+However, the messages to be passed are decided by the raft layer.
 * Security: Access control mechanisms need to be in place to decide on access to functions in the servers based on their state (leader, follower, candidate)
 * Routing to leader: One of the issues with a varying leader is for the clients to know which IP address to contact for the service.
-We can solve this problem by advertising any/all IPs of the cluster and simply forward this request to the current leader; OR have a proxy that can forward the request to the current leader wheneve the requests come in.
-(Section client interaction of post has another approach which works too)
+We can solve this problem by advertising any/all IPs of the cluster and the client returns the IP of the leader if its not the leader.
 * The servers will be implemented in the `interal/node` folders which will import the raft API and perform their functions.

 Maintaining consensus is one of the major parts of a distributed system.
 To know to have achieved a stable system, we need the following two parts of implementation.